Dollaking/Nine-Board-TicTacToe-Bot/README.md

 # Nine-Board-TicTacToe-Bot
 This is my COMP3411 assignment.
-My code is in agent.c I basically used a minimax algorithm with alpha/beta pruning.
+My code is in agent.c.

+I basically used a minimax algorithm with alpha/beta pruning.